rhevorn/shape/docs/API.md

 `And` returns the concrete family type, so further rule methods can follow it.
 A label set before `And` applies to the appended validators' issues too.
+`And` occupies its declaration position among outer rules; a later `Refine` executes after it.
+Container elements execute after all outer rules.

 Errors and paths: